 Ranked #9 by US News & World Report for top Global Universities in Neuroscience and fourth in US academic institutions for NIH funding, WashU is renowned for its innovative research, outstanding education and collaborative community of scientists.
 Our faculty are experts in diverse fields of neuroscience, from basic research into how the brain functions to clinical studies of cutting-edge medical interventions.

-Neuroprep scholars have the opportunity at the outset of their program to conduct three rotations in different research labs so they can experience and directly appreciate potential differences among the diverse research environment/projects.
+Neuroprep trainees have the opportunity at the outset of their program to conduct three rotations in different research labs so they can experience and directly appreciate potential differences among the diverse research environment/projects.
 Then they can choose with confidence and on terms that reflect their active engagement the laboratory where they will be conducting their research for the rest of the program.
 More than 50 principal investigators from across the Schools of Medicine, Engineering and Arts & Sciences welcome Neuroprep researchers to join their labs.

 Committed to diversity, equity and inclusion